 German Shepherd Puppy Crying in Crate: What Does It Mean & How to Stop It

-Bringing your German Shepherd puppy home to stay is very exciting!
+Bringing your German Shepherd puppy home is very exciting!
 It can also be very stressful, and not just for you and your family.

 What does this mean?
 What should you do?

-By the time you finish reading this article, you will understand why this happens and how to address a German Shepherd puppy who is crying while crated.
+By the time you finish reading this article, you will understand how to address a German Shepherd puppy who is crying while crated.

 Should You Crate Train Your German Shepherd Puppy?

-If this is the first time you have shared life with a German Shepherd dog, you may wonder if perhaps crate training just isn’t the right thing to do.
+If this is the first time you have shared life with a German Shepherd dog, you may wonder if crate training is the right thing to do.

 The goal isn’t to do away with the crate.
 Rather, the goal is to ease the crying and the feeling of being alone for your puppy.